-A medical malpractice settlement can reach into the hundreds of thousands of dollars depending on the plaintiff’s injuries.
+A medical malpractice settlement can reach hundreds of thousands of dollars depending on the plaintiff’s injuries.
 Who actually receives all that money varies by the type of damages awarded by the court.
 In Pennsylvania, the state may actually profit from a patient’s suffering, and it’s all perfectly legal.

 Compensatory vs. Punitive Damages

 Punitive damages are meant to punish the defendant for their bad behavior and discourage others from engaging in the same acts in the future.
 Unlike compensatory damages, Pennsylvania law caps punitive damages at 200 percent of compensatory damages.
-If the court rules there was “intentional misconduct” in a given medical malpractice claim, the jury can award any dollar amount it likes for punitive damages.
+If the court rules there was “intentional misconduct” in a medical malpractice claim, the jury can award any dollar amount it likes for punitive damages.
 For example, a doctor knowingly prescribing a lethal dose of medication is exhibiting intentional misconduct.

 Pennsylvania Takes its Cut